mowed

 Spanish

-Word mow is considered uncommon in modern English.
+Word mowed is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.